A. K. Fazlul Huq: Tensions with the Governor and WWII

 On 15 March 1943, the Prime Minister disclosed on the floor of the Assembly that on several occasions, under the guise of discretionary authority, the governor disregarded the advice tendered by the ministry and listed those occasions.
 The governor did not take those allegations kindly, and, largely due to his initiative, no-confidence motions were voted in the assembly on 24 March and 27 March.
-On both occasions the motions were defeated, although by narrow margins.
+On both occasions, the motions were defeated, although by narrow margins.
 To enforce his writ, the governor asked Huq to sign a prepared letter of resignation on 28 March 1943 and assigned himself the responsibility of administering the province under the provision of Section 92 of the constitution.
-A month later a League dominated ministry was commissioned with Nazimuddin as the Prime Minister.
+A month later a League-dominated ministry was commissioned with Nazimuddin as the Prime Minister.
 Huq bitterly criticised John Herbert for forcing his resignation and imposing Governor's rule, calling it "an outrage on the Constitution".
-Huq also criticised the colonial bureaucracy's role against his government, stating that "the steel frame of the Imperial Service" made a mockery of the authority of the elected government of Bengal.
+Huq criticised the colonial bureaucracy's role against his government, stating that "the steel frame of the Imperial Service" made a mockery of the authority of the elected government of Bengal.

 Huq accused John Herbert of being an ignorant administrator, stating "After all, even busy Governors absent themselves from town on private business".
-Huq paraphrased the ancient Greek philosopher Plutarch, stating "The mills of God grind slowly but they grind exceeding small; and sooner perhaps than Sir John Herbert or the supporters of the Ministers may think, Nemesis will overtake those who [Nazimuddin] had rushed to office not to serve the people but to enjoy the sweets of power emoluments".
+Huq quoted Henry Wadsworth Longfellow, who had paraphrased the ancient Greek philosopher Plutarch, stating "The mills of God grind slowly but they grind exceeding small; and sooner perhaps than Sir John Herbert or the supporters of the Ministers may think, Nemesis will overtake those who [Nazimuddin] had rushed to office not to serve the people but to enjoy the sweets of power emoluments".
 Huq's party won significantly fewer seats during the 1946 Indian provincial elections in which the Muslim League led by Huseyn Shaheed Suhrawardy triumphed.

 Political career in Pakistan

 Opposition leader and language movement

-After the partition of British India, Huq settled in Dhaka and became the attorney general of the Government of East Bengal.
+After the partition of British India, Huq settled in Dhaka and became the attorney general of the government of East Bengal.
 He served in this position between 1947 and 1952.
 Huq was active in the civil society and social life of Dhaka.
 On 31 December 1948, while delivering a presidential address at a literary conference, Huq proposed a language academy for the Bengali language.
-He supported the Bengali Language Movement in 1952.
+He supported the Bengali language movement in 1952.
 Huq was injured during police action against demonstrators demanding that Bengali be made a state language of Pakistan.
 Huq emerged as one of the principal opposition leaders against the Pakistan Muslim League.
 East Bengal became the epicentre of Pakistan's political opposition.
 The Bengalis of East Bengal were the demographic majority of the Dominion of Pakistan.
-Huq was one of the founding statesmen of Pakistan due to his role in presenting the Lahore Resolution in 1940.